Found your services to be excellent and my solicitor kept me well informed on everything. I found her to be polite, friendly and very professional.

 One of the most common reasons why office workers seek a claim for Carpal Tunnel Syndrome is because of the repetitive strain on their wrists.
 Typing on a keyboard and navigating a mouse are two main causes.

 Manual workers are at risk if they are carrying out daily tasks requiring them to form an unusual bodily posture or continually lifting or moving heavy tools or machinery in a rhythmic manner.
 Again this can place strain on various parts of the body including the wrists.

 In the first instance, it is important to establish how you acquired CTS and to have it confirmed by a doctor.
 Employers have a duty of care to look after the safety of their employees; if they have failed to perform the required standard for health and safety in the workplace and did not take any preventative action to stop Carpal Tunnel Syndrome then you could be eligible to make a claim for personal injury.

 Jefferies Solicitors have a full team of expert personal injury solicitors who can help and advise regarding making a claim for personal injury compensation and in particular, carpal tunnel syndrome claims, as a result of an injury at work.

-In the first instance you can easily speak to one of our advisers by either calling us for free on 0800 342 3206 or by completing our initial injury claim contact form online.
+In the first instance, you can easily speak to one of our advisers by either calling us for free on 0800 342 3206 or by making an online enquiry.
 One of our team will then call you back within 4 working hours to take the initial details regarding your claim and can advise further.

 Your call with us will be held in a confidential and informal manner.